wdranjeet/shivaratri-countdown/README.md

 # shivratri-countdown
-Javascript MahaShivRatri Count Html, CSS and Javascript Down OR Clone the reposity
+Javascript MahaShivRatri CountDown using Html, CSS and Javascript

+Download OR Clone the reposity

 and then open the index.html
+You will see awesome Mahashiv Ratri Music and count down